fecony/oscargabriel-dev/src/app/pages/blog/content/skeletons-in-my-codebase.md

 The `beforeLoad` approach is cleaner and more aligned with TanStack Router's design.

 ---
-## Skeleton #2: The Auth Flash & Race Conditions
+## Skeleton #2: Auth Flash

-Now that we have a solid route structure, let's tackle the most insidious bug in authentication flows: the flash.
+Now that we have a solid route structure, let's tackle the dreaded flash, the most insidious bug in authentication flows.

-### The Problem: Auth Has Three States, Not Two
+### The Problem: Race Conditions & Redirect Loops

-Here's what our initial authentication guard looked like:
+Here's what our initial authentication guard looked like.

 ```tsx
 // ❌ Naive implementation